First Time User? Sign Up Now

 Chemotherapy may also be given to shrink the tumor before surgery in order to save as much healthy tissue as possible.
 This is called neoadjuvant chemotherapy.

 Every child treated for rhabdomyosarcoma should receive systemic chemotherapy to decrease the chance the cancer will recur.
-The type of anticancer drug, dose, and the number of treatments given depends on whether the child has low-risk, intermediate-risk, or high-risk rhabdomyosarcoma.
+The type of anticancer drug, dose, and the number of treatments given depends on the age of the child and whether the child has low-risk, intermediate-risk, or high-risk rhabdomyosarcoma.

 See Drugs Approved for Rhabdomyosarcoma for more information.